vandergus/srozum-camera-tester-wiki/Operating Manual.md

 For example, the service manual for a Pentax K1000 says that the edge-to-edge travel time should be 14ms, or 13.3ms over the distance of 34mm, or 12.5ms over the distance of 32mm.
 But more common to see travel times specified as edge-to-edge.
 Since the horizontal distance between the far most photodiodes of a Sensor #1 is 32mm,  it is required to do some simple math to find out the travel time over the target distance vs the sensor's space.
 By setting the "Frame Width", results of focal plane shutter Test Modes will be automatically re-calculated for a set distance.

-> The Tester automatically detects connected Sensor and thus knows what is a distance between photosensors.
+> The Tester automatically detects connected Sensor and thus knows what is a distance between photodiodes.

 **Frame Height** similar to "Frame Width" but applying to focal plane shutters with vertical curtains travel direction.